 Outcome: 40% increase in branded searches and 30% lift in purchase intent measured via a survey.

-💬 “We expected comments — we didn’t expect four feature requests that became roadmap priorities.” — Product lead,
+💬 “We expected comments — we didn’t expect four feature requests that became roadmap priorities.” — Product lead, community campaign

 Avoid these predictable errors: posting too early, ignoring mod rules, and using boilerplate creative.
-Anticipate
+Anticipate community scrutiny.

 Hard selling on first contact — results in downvotes and removals.